StemhubSmarthome/codesmine-docs-en/docs/smartHomeIoT/case04.md

 <span id="subtitle">What is a toilet water leakage detection system?</span><P>
 Toilet water leakage detection system is a system that can trigger alert upon unwanted water leakage situations.<BR><P>

-<span id="subtitle">What is “On Pin Pressed”?</span><P>
-"On Pin Pressed” means the Pin connected to the ground, it will get the analog reading “0” and return “True".
-When it is not connected to ground, the reading will be not “0” and return “False”.

 <span id="subtitle">What is an Electrical circuit?</span><P>
 Electrical Circuit is one of basic concepts in electronic engineering, when something can let electric current pass through, it builds up a circuit.<P>
 Generally, a circuit will have two states, if the circuit is complete, able to let the current pass, it is called closed circuit.
 If the circuit has a breakpoint, and cannot let the current pass, it becomes an open circuit.<P>